 No. If you sign up between the 1st and 15th days of the month during open enrollment, your insurance will start the first day of the next month.

-For example, if you sign up on January 3rd, your insurance will start February 1st.
+For example, if you enroll between November 1st and December 15th, your insurance will start January 1st.

-If you sign up on January 16th, your insurance will start on March 1st.
+If you enroll between January 16th and January 31st, your insurance will start on March 1st.

 Do I have to file taxes?